Krylov Complexity of Supersymmetric SYK Models: Estimation of Krylov Complexity Parameters

 To analyze the growth of Krylov complexity, the various parameters characterizing the growth need to be estimated.
 At finite $N$, Krylov complexity follows power-law growth given by $K(t) \sim (\alpha t)^\frac{1}{1-\delta}$.
 One way to estimate the parameters is to use local estimates of the complexity and its derivatives.
 Complexity and its first two derivatives satisfy the following relations:

 This system of equations can be solved to give the parameters in terms of $K(t)$ and its derivatives:

 In practice, $K(t)$ and its derivatives need to be smoothed to obtain reliable estimates of the parameters.
-Figure \ref{fig:krylov_delta_N2_SUSY_SYK_N_12} shows estimates of $\delta(t)$ given by Equation \eqref{eq:delta_estimate} for various operators and deformations.
+The first row of Figure \ref{fig:krylov_delta_N2_SUSY_SYK_N_12} shows estimates of $\delta(t)$ given by Equation \eqref{eq:delta_estimate} for the hopping operators and the two deformations.
 Smoothing was performed using a Savitzky-Golay filter, which uses least squares to fit the data over a moving window with low-degree polynomials.
-The moving window was set to 0.1 seconds for the UV deformation, and one second for the mass deformation.
+The moving window was set to $0.1$ in units of $1/J$ for the UV deformation, and one for the mass deformation.
 Cubic polynomials were used for both deformations.
 In all instances, the exponent starts around a half, then relaxes to values around zero, which corresponds to Krylov complexity transitioning between quadratic and linear growth.
-The transition is not abrupt, but occurs over the course of one to two seconds, depending on the deformation.
+The transition is not abrupt, but occurs over the course of one to two units, depending on the deformation.
 Because the transition is gradual, it is impractical to estimate a single scrambling time.
 In general, the irrelevant deformation advances the start of the linear growth phase.
 The mass deformation delays the start of the linear growth phase for small values of $\epsilon$, but begins moving it up for larger values.

-Figure \ref{fig:krylov_alpha_N2_SUSY_SYK_N_12} shows the estimates of $\alpha(t)$ given by Equation \eqref{eq:alpha_estimate}.
+The second row of Figure \ref{fig:krylov_delta_N2_SUSY_SYK_N_12} shows the estimates of $\alpha(t)$ given by Equation \eqref{eq:alpha_estimate}.
 The values of $\alpha$ at early times correspond to the growth rate in the quadratic phase, while the values at late times correspond to the growth rate in the linear phase, denoted $\upsilon_K$ in the main text.
 Because these direct estimates can be noisy, an alternative method to estimate $\alpha$ and $\upsilon_K$ was employed based on $\delta(t)$.
-In this method, the times at which $\delta(t)$ crosses the thresholds of $0.5$ and $0$ were identified.
+In this method, the times at which $\delta(t)$ crosses the thresholds of $0.5$ and zero were identified.
 In practice, the thresholds were adjusted to account for noise in the estimates.
 The two crossing times define the intervals over which quadratic and linear fits to the complexity data were performed.
 To improve robustness, multiple fits were carried out by varying the interval endpoints, and the final estimates were taken as the averages over all fits.
 The results are summarized in Figure \ref{fig:krylov_growth_rate_parameters_epsilon_sweep} of the main text.